Krishna-s-Time-Machine/Time-Machine/src/pages/about.md

 title: "About"
 ---

-Hello!
  I'm Krishna Chaitanya, a passionate and dedicated computer science enthusiast currently in my 4th year of B.Tech. at Sv Colleges, Tirupati.
 My journey in the world of technology began early, fueled by a deep interest in programming, cybersecurity, and networking.
 I have completed the prestigious CS50 in Cyber Security from Harvard University, which significantly broadened my understanding of the field.	</p>

 <!--[my personal blog](https://krishnablogs.netlify.app).-->

 I have a diverse skill set that includes Python programming, networking, and hardware components.
-My experience extends to working on various projects, including creating a voting website using Flask and HTML, developing a Python program for converting variable names from camel case to snake case, and working on a software tool called 'Snakes Hash Identifier' for identifying different types of encryption hashes.
+My experience extends to working on varioHello!us projects, including creating a voting website using Flask and HTML, developing a Python program for converting variable names from camel case to snake case, and working on a software tool called 'Snakes Hash Identifier' for identifying different types of encryption hashes.

 As a high school sophomore, I was already deeply involved in gaming, which has evolved into a broader interest in technology and security.
 I’m also a part of the '100 Days of Code in Python' Udemy course community, where I continue to hone my skills and challenge myself with advanced programming tasks.